Metawidget is proudly: Open Source (OSI) Friend of the JBoss Community

-Metawidget is a smart User Interface widget that populates itself, either statically or at runtime, with UI components to match the properties of your business objects.
+Metawidget is a smart widget that populates itself, either statically or at runtime, with UI components to match the properties of your domain objects.

-Metawidget does not replace or hide your existing UI framework and guarantees that your investment in its technology and knowledge is as valid as always.
-The LGPL Open Source license allows the use of Metawidget in open source and commercial projects.
+Metawidget does not replace or restrict your existing UI framework.
+It does not try to 'own' your UI.
+Its Open Source license allows the use of Metawidget in open source and commercial projects.

 1